Unmarried Couples Rights are vastly different from those regulating marriages.

 There are different ways to protect your interests:

 If you believe an irretrievable relationship breakdown has taken place, you should act immediately.
-Any joint accounts you hold should be frozen, to avoid your partner moving funds into an account in their own name.
+Any joint banking accounts you hold should be frozen, to avoid your partner moving funds into an account in their own name.
 You can do this by contacting your bank.
 If you freeze your joint account, ensure any bills continue to be paid.

 It is also important to contact a legal expert to plan your strategy regarding separation from your unmarried partner.

 The welfare of any children of a relationship is the primary concern of the court.
-Ideally, the separating couple will agree the basis on which any children will live with each party and the contact arrangements each partner will have.
-If an agreement is impossible, an application to the court for a Child Arrangements Order can be made.
-The court can sometimes order how any children should be financially supported if an agreement cannot be reached but usually this is dealt with through the Child Maintenance Service.
+Ideally, the separating couple will agree on the basis on which any children will live with each partner and the contact arrangements each partner will have.
+If an agreement is impossible, an application for a Child Arrangements Order can be made.
+You may, sometimes, be ordered how any children should be financially supported if an agreement cannot be reached but usually this is dealt with through the Child Maintenance Service.

-The concept of a “common law marriage” ceased to exist as a legal term in 1753, and the law has not since developed any comprehensive process for dividing the assets of an unmarried couple, in the way it has for married couples on divorce.
+The concept of a “common law marriage” ceased to exist as a legal term in 1753, and the law has not since developed any comprehensive process for dividing the assets in the context of unmarried couples’ property rights, in the way it has for married spouses on divorce.
 In the absence of any prior agreement, each disputed asset is considered separately under the relevant property or trust law.

 The court will take no account of the length of time an unmarried couple have lived together or whether one party has contributed to the relationship by bringing up children or running the home.
 Clear evidence that ownership of assets was intended to be shared will need to be presented.

-Property can be held jointly either as joint tenants (where the parties hold equal shares in the whole) or tenants in common (where the parties hold specific shares of the property, which can be equal, but does not have to be).
+Tenancy agreements can be made jointly either as joint tenants (where the parties hold equal shares in the whole) or tenants in common (where the parties hold specific shares of the property, which can be equal, but does not have to be).
 Where property is held as tenants in common, the respective shares of the property are usually clearly specified, and the situation is straightforward.

-If you purchased a property as joint tenants, the legal presumption is each party is entitled to an equal share.
+If you purchased a property as joint tenants, the legal presumption is that each of you is entitled to an equal share.
 This presumption exists even if the contributions made to the purchase price, or to the ongoing costs of maintaining or improving the property, were unequal.

 Whatever basis the property is held on, disputes can arise when one party refuses to leave the property or agree to a sale.
-We can provide advice on how to seek an order for sale without the consent of the other party or on buying out your former partner’s interest.
+We can provide advice on how to seek an order for sale without the consent of your former partner or on buying out your former partner’s interest.